 Mazin Lab, led by Professor Ben Mazin, is a part of the Department of Physics at UCSB.
 We are focused on using a unique detector technology called Microwave Kinetic Inductance Detectors (MKIDs) for astronomy in the near infrared, optical, ultraviolet, and X-ray.
-These detectors allow us to determine the energy and arrival time of individual photons without read noise or dark current.
-The applications of this technology spans a wide range of vital research areas, including detecting Earth-like planets around nearby stars to untangling the emission mechanisms of pulsars and determining the redshift of billions of galaxies, detecting light scalar dark matter, and imaging developing cells.
+MKIDs allow us to determine the energy and arrival time of individual photons without read noise or dark current.
+The applications of this technology spans a wide range of vital research areas, including detecting Earth-like planets around nearby stars, untangling the emission mechanisms of pulsars, determining the redshift of billions of galaxies, detecting light scalar dark matter, and imaging developing cells.